SpecMind: Cognitively Inspired, Interactive Multi-Turn Framework for Postcondition Inference: Abstract

 \section{Abstract}

 Specifications are vital for ensuring program correctness, yet writing them manually remains challenging and time-intensive.
 Recent large language model (LLM)-based methods have shown successes in generating specifications such as postconditions, but existing single-pass prompting often yields inaccurate results.
 In this paper, we present {\tool}, a novel framework for postcondition generation that treats LLMs as interactive and exploratory reasoners rather than one-shot generators. {\tool} employs feedback-driven multi-turn prompting approaches, enabling the model to iteratively refine candidate postconditions by incorporating implicit and explicit correctness feedback, while autonomously deciding when to stop.
 This process fosters deeper code comprehension and improves alignment with true program behavior via exploratory attempts.
 Our empirical evaluation shows that {\tool} significantly outperforms state-of-the-art approaches in both accuracy and completeness of generated postconditions.
-Our data and code are available here \href{https://anonymous.4open.science/r/SpecMind}{https://anonymous.4open.science/r/SpecMind}